Lil Debbie

-Jordan Mary Capozzi (born February 2, 1990), better known by her stage name Lil Debbie, is an American rapper, model and fashion designer.
-Debbie started her career in 2011 as part of the now-defunct group The White Girl Mob, with rappers Kreayshawn and V-Nasty.
+Jordan Mary Capozzi (born February 2, 1990), better known by her stage name Lil Debbie, is an American rapper, model, baker and fashion designer.
+Debbie started her career in 2011 as part of the now-defunct group White Girl Mob, with rappers Kreayshawn and V-Nasty.
 In 2012, Debbie started a solo career, releasing a series of singles with rappers Riff Raff and former White Girl Mob group member V-Nasty, some of which ended up on her first solo project, a mixtape titled Keep It Lit.
 In October 2013, Debbie released her first EP, titled Queen D. In March 2014, Debbie released her second EP, California Sweetheart, followed by California Sweetheart Pt.
 2 later in the same year.
 In November 2014, Debbie released her second mixtape, Young B!tch.
 Debbie also DJs under the moniker 'CAPOZZI'.

 Early life

 Lil Debbie was born and raised in Albany, California.
-She is of Italian descent and has dual Italian and American citizenship.
+She is of Italian descent.
 After graduating high school, she went on to study fashion design at FIDM.
 Later, she dropped out due to "having too much homework".
 When she was 15 years old, Debbie met Kreayshawn and V-Nasty, she was an only child and spent most of her time with the two, and considered them as her 'sisters'.
-The three later went on to create the group The White Girl Mob.
+The three later went on to create the group White Girl Mob.